 Two studios built in 1901 by the Trust and one studio built around 1850 by Patrick Allan-Fraser for his own use.
 This earlier studio has many homely features including a huge fire place.
-The later studios are vast with very high ceilings, one of these spaces has been neatly divided to provide two good sized more private spaces.
+The later studios are vast with very high ceilings.
 All the studios have excellent north light from the large windows that look our across the barley field.

 Studios in the House – we have a number of smaller rooms in the house, particularly in the towers and turrets that make useful studio space.
 The light is good but access is dictated by the architecture and spiral staircases.